STD & HIV/AIDS Programs

 This program provides confidential services for inividuals and their families living with HIV/AIDS who reside in Mono County.
 Services include case management to help identify needs and provide referrals to community resources, and financial assistance to help obtain public benefits and medical services such as gas and food vouchers, payment of utility bills, or assistance with obtaining medications.

-Confidential and free testing for HIV, Chlamydia, Gonorrhea and Syphilis are offered at the Mammoth Lakes and Bridgeport offices by appointment only.
+Confidential and free testing for HIV, Hepatitis C, Chlamydia, Gonorrhea and Syphilis are offered at the Mammoth Lakes office, Bridgeport office, and Walker Wellness Center by appointment only.
 Click here for more infomation on sexually transmitted diseases, prevention and treatment.
+To make an appointment, call 760-924-1830.

 Federal and state laws require HIV/AIDS case reporting to be conducted by laboratories, local health departments, counseling and testing (C&T) sites and healthcare providers.
 The Health Department ensures that all local cases of HIV/AIDS are reported to the California Department of Public Health.